 You can pull a single or double shot.
 This machine is extremely easy-to-use.
 You will not be required to do most of the work, like manual espresso machines.

-The temperature never changes during the brewing of multiple cups of espresso.
-So, if you are having a party, let your guests know there is no waiting in between each shot.
-This is a rapid-shot machine, thanks to the 44 ounce water tank!
+The temperature stays consistent during the brewing of multiple cups of espresso.
+So, if you are having a party, let your guests know there is minimal waiting in between each shot.
+This is a rapid-shot machine, thanks to the ~37 ounce (1.1 liter) water tank!

 The fan-favorite feature of this machine is how easy it is to clean.
 With minimal messes and simple removable pieces, your clean up time will be cut in half!